jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-cordova/cordova_pushplugin/org.jboss.aerogear.cordova.push/README.md

 ## Example Usage
 ### 1. Register the application
 The following JavaScript code shows how to register a device with the JBoss Unified Push Server.
-You need to change `pushServerURL` with the url of your Unified Push Server OpenShift instance.
-You also need to change `senderID`, `variantID` and `variantSecret` with the values assigned by Unified Push Server and GCM or APNS:
+You need to change `pushServerURL` with the url of your JBoss Unified Push Server OpenShift instance.
+You also need to change `senderID`, `variantID` and `variantSecret` with the values assigned by JBoss Unified Push Server and GCM or APNS:

         var pushConfig = {
             pushServerURL: "<pushServerURL e.g https://{OPENSHIFT_UNIFIEDPUSHSERVER_URL}/ag-push >",